agrc/gis.utah.gov/_posts/2021-11-29-introducing-the-official-ugrc-api-client.md

 - You only need to create one API key ever.
 Did your IP address change?
 No problem!
 Your access will not be interrupted.
 - API keys are validated before the geocoding task starts.
 The create a key, try to geocode, fail, read the error message, create a new key, succeed loop is broken!

-There are many improvements compared to our other desktop clients that you will need to download the app and see for yourself.
-We are not finished.
-We have many [new features](https://github.com/agrc/api-client/issues) planned for this client that you will not want to miss.
+There are many other improvements compared to our other desktop clients.
+You'll have to [download](https://github.com/agrc/api-client/releases) and install the app to see them for yourself.
+And we are not yet finished.
+We have plenty of [new features](https://github.com/agrc/api-client/issues) planned for this client that you will not want to miss.

 ![UGRC API Logo]({% link images/api-client/web_api_logo.png %})
 {: .flex .flex--center }